-One option available is the Credit One Bank® Platinum Rewards Visa Credit Card.
+One option available is the Credit One Bank® Platinum Rewards Visa.
 But how can you decide if it’s the right card for you out of the hundreds out there?
 Here are seven factors to consider.

 1. You spend a lot of money on gas, groceries, and internet service

-With the Credit One Platinum Rewards Visa card, you’ll earn 5% cash back rewards on the first $5,000 you spend on gas, groceries, internet, cable, satellite television, and mobile phone service purchases.
-After that, you’ll earn 1% cash back rewards on all other purchases, terms apply.
+With the Credit One Bank® Platinum Rewards Visa, you’ll earn 5% cash back rewards on the first $5,000 you spend on gas, groceries, internet, cable, satellite TV, and mobile phone service purchases each year, and then 1% thereafter.
+Plus 1% cash back rewards on all other purchases, terms apply.

 To make this card worthwhile, you need to spend at least $5,000 per year on eligible purchases to earn 5% cash back rewards.
 If you spend less than that, the card may not offer you enough rewards to offset its annual fee.

 Is the Credit One Bank® Platinum Rewards Visa the Right Card for You?

 To show you how your rewards can add up, consider that the Bureau of Labor Statistics reported that the average consumer spends the following per year:

 If you spent that much and used your Platinum Rewards Visa to pay for your purchases, you’d earn 5% cash back rewards on the first $5,000 spent, giving you $250 in cash back rewards.
 Then, you’d earn 1% cash back rewards on the remaining $5,032, giving you another $50.32 in cash back rewards.
 By using this credit card, you’d get $300.32 in cash back rewards.